 Starter cartridges are the ink and toner cartridges included with the initial purchase of a printer.
 Starter cartridges are not officially available for purchase, though they’re sometimes seen for sale and labeled as “refurbished.”

-With a low price point, it might be tempting to buy starter or refurbished cartridges.
+With a low price point, it might be tempting to buy a starter or refurbished cartridges.
 However, it’s not recommended as they’ll run out of ink much more quickly than standard cartridges.

 Standard cartridges are the typical products that show up at the forefront when doing a typical internet search for new printer ink and toner.
 As the name implies, standard cartridges are considered the basic industry standard—nothing too fancy but it gets the job done well.

-You’ll most often see standard cartridges used at businesses where print isn’t the primary function of the operation or where there is a low to medium print need.
+You’ll most often see standard cartridges used at businesses where the print isn’t the primary function of the operation or where there is a low to medium print need.
 Common examples of these kinds of businesses include hair salons, retailers, grocery stores, etc.

 High-yield cartridges have the extra capacity to store additional toner and ink.
 That way, printers can go much longer before needing a replacement cartridge.
 Though they do cost more upfront, they almost always save time and money in the long run.